Tailored Support

 It’s important to be clear about your role, and what you are and aren’t responsible for with your students.
 Not everyone is a trained counsellor, so be sure to remain aware of your own capability and comfort, and when referral on is required.

-That said, if you’ve created a safe and non-judgemental space for international students to talk about sex and relationships, you’re already well on your way to helping them understand how to recognise unhealthy relationships and to foster healthy ones.
+That said, if you’ve created a safe and non-judgemental space for cross-border learners to talk about sex and relationships, you’re already well on your way to helping them understand how to recognise unhealthy relationships and to foster healthy ones.

 Here are a few other tips to help international students build healthy relationships: